 - in brakes, clutches and gaskets of cars.

 Asbestos in home building materials does not generally pose a health risk unless the material is broken, deteriorating or disturbed.
 If this happens it can produce dust containing asbestos fibres.
 Breathing in this dust can cause many medical conditions including asbestosis, lung cancer and mesothelioma.

 It is important for you to be aware of asbestos and its risks and how to safely manage it; without this knowledge you may be putting yourself and your family at risk.

-If you are concerned about asbestos in your home or on your property or the unsafe removal please contact our Health Unit on 5422 0333.
+If you are concerned about asbestos in your home or on your property, or the unsafe removal, contact our Health unit on (03) 5422 0333.

 Unsafe removal of asbestos by a builder or contractor should be reported to WorkSafe Victoria on (03) 9641 1555.